NATIONAL PEDIGREED LIVESTOCK COUNCIL

 Section 1.
 POWERS OF BOARD OF DIRECTORS.
 The affairs of this Council shall be managed and conducted by a Board of Directors.
 It shall appoint any special committees.

 Section 2.
-NUMBER OF DIRECTORS.
-The Board of Directors shall consist of a total of seven representatives as follows: one each for beef cattle, dairy cattle, and horses and ponies.
-Two directors-at-large, plus President and Secretary/Treasurer.
-All shall be elected by the membership annually with no director eligible to serve more than three consecutive years, except the Secretary/Treasurer or, if elected President.
+NUMBER AND ELECTION OF DIRECTORS.
+The Board of Directors shall consist of a total of seven representatives as follows: one each for beef cattle, dairy cattle, and horses and ponies, two directors-at-large, plus an associate member and Secretary/Treasurer.
+A President and Vice President shall be elected from members of the board annually, all of whom shall have a vote.
+Directors elected by the membership at its annual meeting shall be for a term of 3 years and eligible for a second term but shall not serve more than six (6) consecutive years total.

 Section 4.
 SPECIAL COMMITTEES.
 Special committees may be appointed by the President with approval of the Executive Committee or Board of Directors for the purpose of investigating and reporting upon any matter committed to them or performing such other duties as may be assigned to them.